 An audit program exclusive to Marks & Spencer that covers all aspects of quality and food safety within their fresh and frozen produce supply chain.

-Adherence to OZblu’s Food Safety Program policy is a vital component of our independent farmer contractual relationship.
+Adherence to OZblu’s Food Safety Program policy is a vital component of all OZblu production.
 We educate our farmers about company policy and ensure strict adherence.

 In South Africa, the Department of Agriculture Forestry’s and Fisheries strictly regulate the use of pesticides.
 Any pesticide use is in strict compliance with South African, European and CODEX laws and regulations.